-The estimated costs of the different construction work types with a construction start date of 1 August 2024 are provided below:
+The estimated costs of the different construction work types with a construction start date shall be detailed in this section on a project by project basis.

-Road works for Upgrade R Structures (bridges and other major structures) R
+Road works for Upgrade/Rehabilitation/Reseal R N/A Structures (bridges and other major structures) R N/A

-Estimate Total project value (excluding contingencies, CPA during the construction period and VAT) R
+Estimate Total project value (excluding contingencies,

+CPA during the construction period and VAT) R N/A

 The sum of the estimated costs of the relevant work types forms the basis on which the Consulting Engineer shall tender his fee to cover all his costs to develop the detailed design including training.
 Project assessment costs and production of tender documentation including evaluation of tenders received are not considered to contribute to the development of the design and are separately billed.
 The final cost of the Works will, however, depend on the strategy selected by the Client based on the most appropriate and cost-effective options identified by the Consulting Engineer during the project assessment and design phases.
 Scope of work changes may cause an increase or decrease in the fee offered to produce the design.
+A maximum fee variation of 15% shall be allowed for in this contract.